silliman/fabric-lab-IBM-Z/lab1.rst

 In this section, you will:

-*	Install some support packages using the Ubuntu package manager, *apt-get*
 * Download the source code repository containing the core Hyperledger Fabric functionality
 * Use the source code to build Docker images that contain the core Hyperledger Fabric functionality
+* Use the source code to build native executable binaries that provide Hyperledger Fabric utilities and that also provide an alternative to using Docker images.
+* Download a repository containing Hyperledger Fabric samples
-*	Test for success by running the comprehensive end-to-end CLI test.
+* Test for success by running one of the samples called "Build Your First Network", which will provide a test of core Hyperledger Fabric functionality.

 **Step 3.1:** There are some software packages necessary to be able to successfully build the Hyperledger Fabric source code.
 Install them with this command.
 Observe the output, not shown here, to see the different packages installed::